edwinurrea/edwinurrea/README.md

 - 🔭 I’m currently working on an sms-based weather notifier!

-- 👯 I’m looking to collaborate on projects!
+- 👯 I’m looking to find work and collaborate with an amazing team!

 - 💬 Ask me about AI!